jcklasseter/SISSO_docker/README.md

 ```

 -----------------------------------------------------------------------
-To run, mounting the test data and writing outputs to ./hostData:
+To run, mounting the test data and writing outputs to ./hostData (Read/write data folder for container):
 `docker run -v $(pwd)/hostData:/root/hostData  -i sisso`

 Windows uses different mounting syntax, be in the Users folder: